akankshaUniyal20/Sentiment-Analysis/README.md

 Twitter sentiment analysis model that helps to overcome the challenges of identifying the sentiments of the tweets.
 The necessary details regarding the dataset are:
-  This is the sentiment140 dataset.
-It contains 1,600,000 tweets extracted using the twitter api .
+  Dataset contains 1,600,000 tweets extracted using the twitter api .
 The tweets have been annotated (0 = negative, 4 = positive) and they can be used to detect sentiment .

 Methods use for Pre-processing the text:
 1. Casing - Converting letter to lower case or upper case